rdawood/MALI/README.md

 		--> visualizer.py
 				Contains numerous helper functions for compiling
-				the javascript necessary to render the programs graphical outputs.
+				the javascript necessary to render the program's graphical outputs.
 It reformats tokenized data from list and tuple structures to a string resembling JSON.
 Ultimately, it writes and calls the container.html file that contains the visualization.
 				The program runs in a loop to allow the user to render multiple visualizations.

+		--> d3.min.js
+				Library for D3 (data driven documents).
+This is an open source javascript visualization library that
+				MALI uses to render two visualization scripts that are written into visualization.py.

 		--> [container.html]
 				This file only appears after the program is run and